-Oxwash is now raising up to £1m by means of a loan, the precise details have yet to be announced, but probably with interest of 5% and which will convert to shares at a discount of 20% to the next round.
+Oxwash is now raising up to £1m by means of a loan, the details of which are provided in the associated documentation.

 Combat Medical develops and sells medical devices for heat and gas assisted chemotherapy that has shown to significantly improve clinical outcomes and survival.
 To date they have supplied +55,000 bladder cancer and +3,200 peritoneal cancer treatments.
 Combat 's sales had grown year on year from when we first invested in 2013, until COVID struck and bladder cancer treatment was suspended in many countries.
 The value of their technology became evident as sales bounced back up as soon as COVID restrictions relaxed.
 Combat is seeking funding to support two pivotal clinical trials.
-The precise amount will be confirmed before the meeting.
 The new trials are designed from results from recent phase II and large real world data series (soon to be published), that if scaled up with similar results would establish Combat’s treatment as the new standard of care and drive rapid adoption.

 Two companies from the OT(S)EIS portfolio presented virtually on the 7th January 2021: